schnebeck/ATtiny85-WhiteLight-Controller/ReadMe.md

 ## Development Notes

 - **Microcontroller Programming**:
-  - The ATtiny85 is programmed using an ISP programmer, bypassing the default bootloader.
+  - The ATtiny85 is programmed using an ISP programmer.
 - **Development Board**:
   - The project was developed using a Digispark ATtiny85 board for initial testing.
 - **PWM Configuration**: